liming-7/liming-7.github.io/_pages/about.md

 **Ph.D.
 Research Summary:** Collaborated with Europe's largest retail company (Ahold Delhaize) on recommendation research within the smart retail scenario, resulting in several publications in top-tier conferences/journals (RecSys, SIGIR, TOIS, TORS, etc); some related research findings have been applied to real-world applications.

-**Current Project:** Now, I am currently working on building up the using&fine-tuning LLM pipeline for Information Retrieval research.
+**Current Project:** Now, I am currently working on building up the using\&fine-tuning LLM pipeline for Information Retrieval research.

 **I am on job market now!!!
 Feel free to contact me ^:^**